 - Oddball in the Series: Super Mario World 3, which has an Isometric Projection viewpoint and fewer total levels compared to its immediate prequels.
 While still highly rated, it would immediately become a Contested Sequel upon release, with debates on whether it was better than previous Mario games or not.
 It would however serve as the stepping stone to the fully 3D Super Mario Dimensions.

-- This trope is averted, however, in the cases of the Saturn's NiGHTS into Dreams... and the Ultra Nintendo's 1998 RPG Fairytale, both of which have major characters named Claris.
+- One Steve Limit: Averted in the cases of the Saturn's NiGHTS into Dreams and the Ultra Nintendo's 1998 RPG Fairytale, both of which have major characters named Claris.

 - Overshadowed by Awesome: The SNES-CD add on so thoroughly overshadows the original SNES that Nintendo eventually drops the requirement that publishers must release a SNES cartridge game for every SNES-CD game they plan to release, and eventually releases a stand-alone version in November 1995.